LudovicDubois/SmartTests/doc/Assertions/notchanged.md

 }
 ```

-In this example, we ensure that no public property of `mc` has changed during the call to `mc.MyMethod()`.
+In this example, the Smart Assertion ensures that no public property of `mc` has changed during the call to `mc.MyMethod()`.

 > Note that it is not really true: if a property changes and comes back to its previous value during `mc.MyMethod()`, the assertion pass.